 Oh, because he's told he's investigating his son with zero experience in Ukraine, oil, gas, and energy, millions of dollars.

-Oh, that to me would be faithfully executing the laws of the land.
+Oh, that, to me, would be faithfully executing the laws of the land.

-But the, you know, we have no fact witnesses here.
+But we have no fact witnesses here.

 You keep going back.